 Get Niche-Focused & Become an Expert in Your Field

-- Get Niche, Get Rich — We’ve all heard the saying, but how does it work?
+- Get Niche, Get Rich: We’ve all heard the saying, but how does it work?
 And does it mean you can’t work with anyone outside of your focus?
 Easy.
-Run a report and identify the common trends in your most profitable and easiest-to-serve clients with their vertical, geographic area, and size of company.
-Narrow your focus to your top 2-3, identify the keywords they care about, and build your new brand strategy to effectively communicate with new prospects.
+Run a report and identify the common trends in your most profitable and easiest-to-serve clients with their vertical, geographic area, and company size.
+Narrow your focus to your top 2-3, identify the keywords they care about, and build your new brand strategy to communicate with new prospects effectively.
 And don’t worry — you can still work referrals and inbound leads who are outside that focus, as long as they’re still a good fit.

 Master Your Sales Process

-- Train, Coach, Develop, and Manage — Sales reps are vital to scaling your professional services company.
+- Train, Coach, Develop and Manage: Sales reps are vital to scaling your professional services company.
 But they can be extremely expensive and harmful to your brand when they don’t perform.
-Most professional services companies have a non-sales CEO and the reps don’t have a culture of high-performance energizing them.
-Salespeople are special and they need proven playbooks, training, coaching, and development before management.
+Most professional services companies have a non-sales CEO, and the reps don’t have a high-performance culture energizing them.
+Salespeople are unique, and they need proven playbooks, training, coaching, and development before management.
 In other words, they shouldn’t just be asked to report their numbers.
 They need meaningful conversations about how to succeed and an example to follow.

-- A Proven Sales Playbook — Selling a service is harder than selling a product.
-There’s nothing to demo, nothing tangible to hold or look at.
+- A Proven Sales Playbook: Selling a service is harder than selling a product.
+There’s nothing to demo, nothing tangible to look at or hold.
 It’s all about experience, solving problems, and leading your clients to a powerful outcome as a result of working with you.
-A proven step-by-step sales process and methodology is needed to guide your team from first call to close.
+A proven step-by-step sales process and methodology is needed to guide your team from the first call to close.
 In a service-based sales environment, PCE and mastering the Trust Equation in sales are vital to your sales team’s success.